pacmandan/web-games/guides/View.md

 After the PlayerComponent is mounted, the first function that gets called is `handle_sync`, as all `:game_event`s are ignored until a `:sync` is received.

+### Monitor Game Server
+Once connected, the PlayerView will monitor the status of the GameServer process.
+If it crashes, it will attempt to reconnect after a few seconds.
+If the process doesn't exist when it tries to reconnect, it will redirect the browser back to the home page.

 ### "Leave Game" button
 Outside the boundary of the PlayerComponent, several status messages are displayed, as well as a "Leave Game" button.
 This immediately sends a "player_leave"